-• The Employee needs to come into the WCB office, after the Employee's normal work-day hours, in order to solve a WCB IT Systems related problem.
+The employee needs to come into the WCB office, after the employee's regular work-day hours, in order to solve a WCB IT Systems related problem.

 Guidelines

 - It has been determined that the problem cannot wait until the next business day. - It has been determined that the problem cannot be effectively resolved via remote support. - It has been determined that the problem cannot be resolved by a resource already on site.